Opinion | Yay, You! On the Necessity of Lockdown Cheer

 But my absolute favorite responses are from the commuters who leapt immediately into the joy of assumed victory.
 As in, Thank you!
 It’s true!
 I crushed today!

 Take the tall guy in black pants, black jacket, and royal blue ski cap with red pom-pom atop his head.
 Wires dangle from his ears and connect to his cellphone.
 Once he glimpses a sign, he throws his arms in a wide V and shouts, Woo!
-He looks toward the ceiling, or toward the whole wild world which, on this day, April 14, 2011, endured a fatal mudslide in Columbia, a tornado in Oklahoma, and the first attempt to recover bodies from the Fukushima Nuclear Power Plant meltdown.
+He looks toward the ceiling, or toward the whole wild world which, on this day, April 14, 2011, endured a fatal mudslide in Colombia, a tornado in Oklahoma, and the first attempt to recover bodies from the Fukushima Nuclear Power Plant meltdown.
 Like any day, it was full of difficulty.

 We need to be cheered for.
 We need a chant, a high-five, a sign saying YAY YOU!

-Note: CORRECTION: This article was updated at 8:09 a.m.
-PST on December 20, 2020 to correct a spelling error in Colombia and to clarify that the video of Italians applauding from their balconies was recorded in March 2020, not 2019.
-Read our corrections policy here.